Question & Answer

 What degree is being offered?

-What is the flight operations program’s capacity in terms of students?
+What is the aviation management & flight operations program’s capacity in terms of students?

 The program will accept as many as 24 students per cohort.
 We anticipate future cohorts could have a greater number of students.

-Is the program accredited by the Higher Learning Commission?
+Are the aviation programs accredited by the Higher Learning Commission?

 Yes.